arzwa/InfGenetics/doc/paper/response.md

 'original' reference, I don't think there is a reason to single out Bulmer (1971), one could refer to Fisher (1918) or work by Alan Robertson in the 1960's.
-I think the reference to Turelli (2017) which reviews the history of the infinitesimal model suffices, and prevents confusion as to what we mean when we refer to 'the infinitesimal model'.
+I think the reference to Turelli (2017), which reviews the history of the infinitesimal model, is quite adequate, and prevents confusion as to what we mean when we refer to 'the infinitesimal model'.

 >p.7: Suggest adding “, across gene copy arrangements and ploidies” at the end of the last sentence before the “Establishment” section.